-This is a software actually created with the user in mind.
+This is a software that’s actually been created with the user in mind.

-You won’t be confused, because everything is built as simply as possible.
-Plus, Zendo is pretty pleasant to the eye as well, which leaves you also looking professional to your clients.
+You won’t be confused, because everything is built as simple as possible.
+Plus, Zendo is pretty pleasant to the eye as well, which leaves you looking professional to your clients.

 And what we want to highlight here is that this tool is different from the similar solutions, because its main area is built on a chat.